Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-19-baptisms.md

 Tagral had opened his mouth to retort, but shut it again, ears starting to droop as he thought through what Gyotin was saying.

-"What...what is this *meditayshun* thing anyway?"
+"What... what is this *meditayshun* thing anyway?"

-"You...sit and think.
+"You... sit and think.
 Breathe in and out slowly while concentrating on the breathing."

 Tagral blinked.
 "That's all?"

 "It sounds simple, doesn't it?"
 Gyotin said.
-"But...well, sit down and try it..."
+"But... well, sit down and try it..."

 ---